MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/index.md

 # What is Graphics Tools?

-MRTK Graphics Tools for Unity is a Unity engine package with code, shaders, assets, and samples created to help improve the visual fidelity of Mixed Reality applications while staying within performance budgets.
+MRTK Graphics Tools for Unity is a Unity engine package with code, shaders, assets, and samples.
+It's created to help improve the visual fidelity of Mixed Reality applications while staying within performance budgets.

 ![Graphics Tools](images/MRTKBanner.png)

 ## Getting started with Graphic Tools

-If using MRTK please follow the getting started docs found [here](https://docs.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk2/?view=mrtkunity-2022-05#getting-started-with-mrtk).
-If you wish to use the Graphics Tools plugin on its own, please read the instructions in the Graphics Tools [GitHub repository](https://github.com/microsoft/MixedReality-GraphicsTools-Unity).
+If using MRTK, follow the getting started docs found [here](https://docs.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk2/?view=mrtkunity-2022-05#getting-started-with-mrtk).
+If you wish to use the Graphics Tools plugin on its own, read the instructions in the Graphics Tools [GitHub repository](https://github.com/microsoft/MixedReality-GraphicsTools-Unity).

 > [!NOTE]
 > The Graphics Tools package requires Unity 2020.x and above.

 ## Importing samples

-To view the samples contained within Graphics Tools select `Window > Package Manager` from the Unity file menu bar.
-Click on the `MRTK Graphics Tools` package and expand the `Samples` list.
-Finally, click the `Import` button for any samples you would like to try:
+To view the samples contained within Graphics Tools, select **Window > Package Manager** from the Unity file menu bar.
+Select on the **MRTK Graphics Tools** package and expand the **Samples** list.
+Finally, select the **Import** button for any samples you would like to try:

 ![Package Manager Samples](images/PackageManagerSamples.jpg)